Skip to main content

 How Does Exercise Modulate Androgen Receptor Expression?

-At the molecular level, the effectiveness of testosterone therapy is contingent on the (AR).
+At the molecular level, the effectiveness of testosterone therapy is contingent on the androgen receptor (AR).
 Testosterone exerts its primary anabolic effects in muscle by binding to the AR within the muscle cell’s cytoplasm.
 This hormone-receptor complex then translocates to the nucleus, where it binds to specific DNA sequences known as androgen response elements (AREs).

 This action initiates the transcription of target genes responsible for synthesizing the proteins that constitute muscle fiber, such as actin and myosin.
 Therefore, the density of AR within the muscle is a rate-limiting factor for testosterone’s myotrophic (muscle-building) effects.

-Research has demonstrated that acute bouts of can transiently increase the expression of AR mRNA and protein in skeletal muscle.
-This upregulation means that following a workout, the muscle tissue is biochemically primed to be more sensitive to circulating androgens.
 When an individual is on a stable TRT protocol, the elevated and consistent levels of testosterone can fully capitalize on this transient “window of opportunity.”
 The exercise provides the stimulus, the muscle increases its AR density in response, and the therapeutically supplied testosterone provides the potent anabolic signal to bind to these newly available receptors.
-This leads to a more robust activation of satellite cells and a greater degree of myonuclear accretion, which are the cellular processes underpinning significant muscle hypertrophy.

 The following table provides a detailed look at the molecular synergy between specific hormonal agents and exercise-induced adaptations.